Drug development for eye diseases

 To develop such medicines, screening methods in in vitro tests or in vivo studies are commonly used.
 In the clinical phase, drug candidates that have passed the previous phases are tested on humans.
 If the drug candidate is judged to be safe and effective, it will have to get market approval.

-What are the advantages of subcontracting your R&D project to specialized laboratories?
+What are the advantages of outsourcing your R&D program to specialized laboratories?

 Access to the best in vivo and in vitro models to develop your project